LayerXcom/safety-oracle/README.md

 The `t` of Adversary Oracle is `3`.

-If any two validators equivocate, the decision `blue` is not overturned.
+If any two validators equivocate, the consensus `blue` is not overturned.

 ![](https://i.gyazo.com/a26314c81f337ca7f6fea7a554f94c96.png)